Before you add that deck or put in that new air conditioner, know how to avoid the common mistakes people make when hiring a home contractor.

-To find the best interlocking pavers new jersey company, click here for Marshalls Paving & Masonry.
+To find the best vape accessories cork company, click here for Mallows Number 1 Vape Store.

 Have you ever had a problem with a home contractor?
 You’re not alone.
 A friend of mine paid over seven thousand dollars to have his roof repaired, only to have it leak the next time it rained.
 The contractor made excuses, but never did a thing about it – and my friend was an attorney!
 To make situations like this less likely, avoid the following mistakes when hiring a contractor.

 1. Not being clear about what you want.
 When you don’t know what you want, you might not like what you get.
 If you change your mind and change the job halfway through, the contract – and price – will change.
 Hint: it won’t get cheaper.
 Be clear on what you want done.